Taxanehh/Secretmanager/Secretmanager/PLAN.md

 ~~ Creating index.html in combination with navbar and beginning of css file ~~ ~~ Create hamburger menu for smaller screens ~~
-~~ Upload Main page, Upload wireframe, ask for feedback ~~ Create every other page in the navbar
+~~ Upload Main page, Upload wireframe, ask for feedback ~~ ~~ Create every other page in the navbar ~~
+Create backend for registration (think of some security vulnerabilities)